American Civil War

 Inflicting an ever-tightening naval blockade of Confederate ports, the Union marshaled resources and manpower to attack the Confederacy from all directions.
 This led to the fall of Atlanta in 1864 to Union general William Tecumseh Sherman, followed by his March to the Sea, which culminated in his taking Savannah.
-The last significant battles raged around the ten-month Siege of Petersburg, gateway to the Confederate capital of Richmond.
+The last significant battles raged around the ten-month siege of Petersburg, gateway to the Confederate capital of Richmond.
 The Confederates abandoned Richmond, and on April 9, 1865, Lee surrendered to Grant following the Battle of Appomattox Court House, setting in motion the end of the war.
 (Note: Appomattox is often referred to as the end of the war, although different dates for the war's conclusion have been considered.
 (See, Vorenberg, Michael.
 Lincoln's Peace: The Struggle to End the American Civil War.
 New York: Alfred A. Knopf, 2025.)
 Lee's surrender to Grant set off a wave of Confederate surrenders.
 The last military department of the Confederacy, the Trans-Mississippi Department disbanded on May 26.)
 Lincoln lived to see this victory but was shot by an assassin on April 14, dying the next day.

 By the end of the war, much of the South's infrastructure had been destroyed.
-The Confederacy collapsed, slavery was abolished, and four million enslaved black people were freed.
+The Confederacy collapsed, the Thirteenth Amendment abolished slavery, and four million enslaved black people were freed.
 The war-torn nation then entered the Reconstruction era in an attempt to rebuild the country, bring the former Confederate states back into the United States, and grant civil rights to freed slaves.
 The war is one of the most extensively studied and written about episodes in the history of the United States.
 It remains the subject of cultural and historiographical debate.
 Of continuing interest is the myth of the Lost Cause of the Confederacy.
 The war was among the first to use industrial warfare.
 Railroads, the electrical telegraph, steamships, the ironclad warship, and mass-produced weapons were widely used.
-The war left an estimated 700,000 soldiers dead, along with an undetermined number of civilian casualties, making it the deadliest in American history.
-(Note: This assumes that Union and Confederate casualties are counted together; more Americans were killed in World War II than in either the Union or Confederate Armies if their casualty totals are counted separately.)
+The war left an estimated 700,000 soldiers dead, along with an undetermined number of civilian deaths, making it the deadliest in American history.
+(Note: This assumes that Union and Confederate deaths are counted together; more Americans were killed in World War II than in either the Union or Confederate Armies if their death totals are counted separately.)
 The technology and brutality of the Civil War foreshadowed the coming world wars.